Kajabi/kajabi-guides/getting-started/README.md

 * Join us for your first daily standup!
 It's typically around 9:30am.
 * Get your user@kajabi.com email access.
 Jonathan can provide this.
+* Check your Kajabi mail.
+It will contain logins for payroll, HR, etc, systems.
 * Ensure you have Two Factor Authentication (2FA) enabled on your GitHub account.
 * Get added to our organization on GitHub and the Kajabi Core Team.
 We will use the GitHub user you prefer and don't need to create a new one for you.